asp22/Borderlands2PS3ProfileEditor/README.md

 # Borderlands2PS3ProfileEditor
-Python tool to modify Borderlands 2 Profile for PS3
+A Python tool to modify Borderlands 2 Profile for PS3

 ## Instructions
 1. Download Python Files and example config